rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 A *Base* can be considered a catalogue of parts from which an NFT can be composed.
 Parts can be either of the slot type or fixed type.
 Slots are intended for equippables.

-**NOTE: Bases are used through resources.
-Resources can cherry pick from the list of parts within the base, they can also define the slots they are allowed to receive.**
+**NOTE: Bases are used through assets.
+Assets can cherry pick from the list of parts within the base, they can also define the slots they are allowed to receive.**

 Bases can be of different media types.

-The base's type indicates what the final output of an NFT will be when this resource is being rendered.
+The base's type indicates what the final output of an NFT will be when this asset is being rendered.
 Supported types are PNG, SVG, audio, video, even mixed.

 #### Equippable